Diffeological, Fr\"{o}licher, and Differential Spaces

-A comparison of many of the categories mentioned above appears in the paper of Andrew Stacey \cite{stacey}.
-Along with the diffeological, differential, and Fr\"olicher spaces, he also considers various definitions of Chen spaces, as well as Smith spaces \cite{smith} (topological spaces equipped with a set of continuous functions that satisfy a certain ``reflexivity'' condition), and constructs various functors between these categories.
+Many of the categories mentioned above are compared in the paper of Andrew Stacey \cite{stacey}.
+Along with the diffeological, differential, and Fr\"olicher spaces, he also considers various definitions of Chen spaces, as well as Smith spaces \cite{smith} (topological spaces equipped with a set of continuous functions that satisfy a certain ``reflexivity'' condition), and constructs functors between these categories.
 Treatments of diffeological and Chen spaces from the point-of-view of sheaves on categories is given in Baez-Hoffnung \cite{BH} (also see \cite{cafe}), and a treatment of diffeological spaces from the point-of-view of stacks on manifolds is given in Watts-Wolbert \cite{WW}.